PhiWhyyy/ABC-Inc.-PO-Tracker-for-procurement-analytics-sap-mm-simulation/README.md

 conditional formatting, Excel formulas, dynamic dashboard,

 ## status tracking
--(Open / Acknowledged / Delivered / Backorder)
+(Open / Acknowledged / Delivered / Backorder)

 ## Tools Used

+Tools used as part of this project:
 -Microsoft Excel
 -openpyxl